UPPMAX/programming_formalisms/docs/data_structures/has_a_relation.md

 - Pick a class to design at your skill level:
     - Easiest: the particle class, work in `src/learners`
-    - Medium: the parameters as shown as a list, work in `src/learners`
     - Hardest: one in the learners' project, work in `src/bacsim`
 - Write the definition of the classes